ncipollo/release-action/README.md

 - **commit**: An optional commit reference.
 This will be used to create the tag if it does not exist.
 - **draft**: Optionally marks this release as a draft release.
 Set to `true` to enable.
 - **name**: An optional name for the release.
 If this is omitted the tag will be used.
+- **prerelease**: Optionally marks this release as prerelease.
+Set to true to enable.
 - **tag**: An optional tag for the release.
 If this is omitted the git ref will be used (if it is a tag).
 - **token**: (**Required**) The Github token.
 Typically this will be `${{ secrets.GITHUB_TOKEN }}`.